OLD – Parent and Skater Guide

 THEATRE ON ICE – Theatre will also skate in two of the four shows and is also a part of DCSC.
 Theatre on Ice is another team skating structure that incorporates skating elements with theater and dance.
 Read more about theatre on ice HERE.

 Showtime on Ice is a time-honored, volunteer-driven event!
 We cannot pull off this production without the amazing support from our skating community.
 All parents are expected to volunteer at some level and we have many, many options to choose from!
 This is a great opportunity to meet other parents, learn more about the show, and be involved with your skaters!

-- Event and General Volunteering (we ask that parents give at least four hours of their time, if not more!) – For parents with limited time, the general volunteer option is best.
+EVENT AND GENERAL VOLUNTEERING (we ask that parents give at least eight hours of their time, if not more!) – For parents with limited time, the general volunteer option is best.
 We need people on event days and during our production weekend.
 General volunteering jobs include dressing room parents, ushers, ticket sales, skater check-in tables, event days, merchandise sales, and more.

 Advertising and Sponsorships

 Showtime on Ice is a non-profit entity that relies on advertising, sponsorships, and ticket sales.
 This is an opportunity for local businesses and Showtime families to help support the show and our skaters.